-- a.
-A formal net present value life-cycle economic analysis is required for: - (1) All repair projects with an estimated cost which is greater than \$750,000 and more than 50 percent of the facility's PRV. - (2) All repair projects with an estimated per facility cost greater than \$2 million. - b.
+a.
+A formal net present value life-cycle economic analysis is required for:

+(1) All repair projects with an estimated cost which is greater than \$750,000 and more than 50 percent of the facility's PRV.

+(2) All repair projects with an estimated per facility cost greater than \$5 million.

+b.
 Guidelines and formats for preparing economic analyses are contained in the NAVFAC P-442.
-Discount factors are update annually and published in the Office of Management and Budget (OMB) Note 7111.
+Discount factors are updated annually and published in the Office of Management and Budget (OMB) Note 7111.
 Results of analyses are to be submitted with other required documentation.

-- c.
-PRV times 1.25 (to allow for demolition and other related costs) will be used as the replacement value of a facility when developing an economic analysis. - 4.
-Facility Planning Document (FPD).
+c.
+The PRV times 1.25 (to allow for demolition and other related costs) can be used as the replacement value of a facility when developing an economic analysis.

+4. Facility Planning Document (FPD).
 The FPD is the primary tool for demonstrating continuing military need of the facility.
-FPDs are required for all projects except where specifically excluded by the NAVFAC P-72. - 5.
-Site Location Maps.
-Site location maps, when appropriate, should show pertinent physical features, such as distances from the proposed improvement to existing structures, and utility systems, proposed utility systems, and road extensions pertinent to the project. - 6.
-Site Approvals.
-Construction of new Class 2 facilities, relocation of facilities at installations, and changes in the basic function of a facility resulting in a change in the three-digit category code require site approvals.
-Requests for Site Approval (NAVMC 11069) will be completed as detailed in MCO P11000.12. - 7.
-National Environmental Policy Act (NEPA).
+FPDs are required for all projects except where specifically excluded by the NAVFAC P-72.

+5. Site Location Maps.
+Site location maps, when appropriate, should show pertinent physical features, such as distances from the proposed improvement to existing structures, and utility systems, proposed utility systems, and road extensions pertinent to the project.

+6. Site Approvals.
+Construction of new Class 2 facilities, relocation of facilities at installations, and changes in the basic function of a facility resulting in a change in the threedigit category code require site approvals.
+Requests for Site Approval (NAVMC 11069) will be completed as detailed in MCO P11000.12.

+7. National Environmental Policy Act (NEPA).
 Documentation of all facilities projects covered in this manual, as defined in paragraph 1002 will contain information required by the NEPA regarding categorical exclusions, environmental assessments, or environmental impact statements.
-The project documentation will not be complete without this information, and the CMC representative will not validate the project during the on-site visit without a draft copy of this documentation at a minimum. - 8.
-COMPTrak Project Detail Report (PDR).
-A PDR is required for all environmental projects.
-Prepare and forward the PDR to the CMC (LFL) for inclusion in the OMB, A-106 report.
-No environmental project will be considered for approval unless project documentation includes a copy of the current PDR. - 9.
-Environmental Violations.
+The project documentation will not be complete without this information, and the CMC representative will not validate the project during the on-site visit without a draft copy of this documentation at a minimum.

+8. Environmental Violations.
 Any environmental project which corrects an EPA category class I deficiency must include a copy of the noncompliance or enforcement letter, or a copy of the notice or regulation which requires implementation of the project prior to a specific deadline.

-01 AUG 2007

-10. Additional Supporting Documentation.
+9. Additional Supporting Documentation.
 In addition to the requirements listed above, projects should be supported with studies, photographs, single line sketches, charts, maps, and drawings to the extent necessary to fully communicate the location, scope, complexity, unusual costs, and urgency of the project.
 These documents, which supplement the narrative description of the project, will often reduce review time and expedite project approval and funding.